 The best gambling city in the world also has some of the best craps games.
-For beginners, there are free lessons, and plenty of tables with low minimums (if you’re willing to look around).
+For beginners, there are free lessons, and plenty of tables (even if the minimums have shot up lately).

 For the more advanced player, shooting dice in Sin City not only offers you some of the highest odds you’ll find, but an array of tempting side bets that you shouldn’t take advantage of, but probably will.
 Here are the best craps games on the Las Vegas Strip, on Fremont Street downtown, and even a couple of suggestions off the Strip.

 The best craps in Las Vegas is the casino you win at, right?

 But if you’re looking for the best Las Vegas craps game (in terms of low minimums and best odds at a tourist-area casino), it may be now at the Strat Hotel & Casino on the northern end of the Las Vegas Strip.

 While there are other casinos with lower minimums (the Strat apparently never goes lower than $15), they seem to be the only Strip-area casino with 10x odds.

 Please know that this can change.
 In fact, table conditions are changing so fast in this regard, it’s hard to catch up.
 Between forum postings, casino website searches, my own personal experience, and a helpful Reddit poster named necrochaos, we can say the five dollar games are pretty much gone.

 Just a few years ago, Casino Royal had the best craps game on the Strip, if not in all of Sin City.
 With $5 minimums and 100x odds, it was the king of Las Vegas craps.

 The Cromwell Hotel & Casino overtook Casino Royale, and became the only Strip casino to have 100x odds on craps.
 But that’s a thing of the past, as they have gone back to 3x/4x/5x odds.
 Oh, and on busy weekend nights, table minimums are often $50.